mfederici/dsit/README.md

 Each callback in `callbacks` must be an instance of a [Pytorch Lighning callback](https://pytorch-lightning.readthedocs.io/en/latest/starter/new-project.html?highlight=Callbacks#callbacks).
 Callbacks are mainly used for checkpointing or logging.

-Here we include the implementation of a [customized callback for evaluation](code/callbacks/evaluation_callbacks.py) that calls a specified evaluation metric any pre-definite amount of time (`evaluate_every`).
+Here we include the implementation of a [customized callback for evaluation](code/callbacks/evaluation_callbacks.py) named `EvaluationCallback` that calls a specified evaluation metric any pre-definite amount of time (`evaluate_every`).
 This quantity can be specified in model `iterations` or `epochs`, or in `seconds`,`minutes`,`hours` or `days` for increased flexibility.
 This structure allows us to completely separate training and evaluation code.
 Another advantage is that the same evaluation metric can be used for different models and architectures.

+Additional callbacks can be used for [early stopping](https://pytorch-lightning.readthedocs.io/en/latest/common/early_stopping.html) or other custom functions that need to act on the optimization procedure, model or its components.

 ### Evaluation
 Each evaluation metric is defined as an object that implements an `evaluate(optimization_procedure)` parameter that